leila68/Axb/doc/Readme.md

 **CSC:** In CSC format, shown in *Listing 6*, we access elements of *L* column by column.
 For simplicity, we first copy the right-hand-side *d* into *y*.
-In order to find *y[i,0]*, all elements of row *i* should be accessed, so we should process all columns that has a nonzero eleent in row *i*.
+In order to find *y[i,0]*, all elements of row *i* should be accessed, so we should process all columns that has a nonzero element in row *i*.
 In this sequential implementation, the final solution *y* is achieved after all iterations are done.